Spring/Summer 04 collection

 Autumn/Winter 2010/11 is about balance between shape, material and colour giving a new angle to Spijkers en Spijkers already varied and successful repertoire.

-With this occiput Spijkers en Spijkers created their SIS line to be a more accessible line to carry out their vision and draw an opportunity to enlarge their audience in the Netherlands and abroad.
+SIS more accessible With this occiput Spijkers en Spijkers created their SIS line to be a more accessible line to carry out their vision and draw an opportunity to enlarge their audience in the Netherlands and abroad.
 The Art-deco influences the graphic detailing and the explicit use of colour which are key for the spijkers en spijkers style, can be seen as a laboratory for the difussion line SiS.
 The SIS collection will be covered with the same aura and will be an asset to the main line.

-The theme that spijkers en spijkers choose for this summer-collection of SiS, is a theme that is close to their Dutch hart.
+“Resort there was a clever girl” The theme that spijkers en spijkers choose for this summer-collection of SiS, is a theme that is close to their Dutch hart.
 The folk song: “Daar was laatst een meisje loos, die wou gaan varen…. (resort there was a clever girl, who wished to sail…)

 The song is about a girl that is looking for an adventurous live, away from the beaten track.
 She dresses up like a sailorman and sailes the seas, where she finally gets discovered and charged for her bamboozle.

-The collection has sailor influences in bon ton style, the sea-life grafics and the shape of the garments are referring to the designers preverence for the Art-deco style.
+Maritime in bon ton style The collection has sailor influences in bon ton style, the sea-life graphics and the shape of the garments are referring to the designers preference for the Art-deco style.
 Their use of anmimal prints is like a water-colour paiting which perfectly fits the theme.
 The fabrics are summery and light , cotton voile , silk georgette, silk/cotton blends and cotton ottoman.
 The colours are brisk and vivid, various shades of blue in combination with crisp white and a touch of black.

 SIS SS11 collection “daar was laatst een meisje loos” Amsterdam Fashion Week